 We didn’t spot any downvotes – we guess Riddle wanted to make this a 100% positive experience.

-This is a solid voting tool for which we can think of lots of use cases – especially around using video clips (“Pick your favorite highlight”) for sports or upvote your favorite movie quotes (using Riddle’s video and YouTube options).
+This is a solid voting tool for which we can think of lots of use cases – especially around using video clips (“Pick your favorite highlight”) for sports or upvote your favorite movie quotes (using Riddle’s MP4, Vimeo, and YouTube video options).